oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_initiation_interval/README.md

 In this part, `intel::initiation_interval` is used for both the short and long running loops to show the two scenarios where using the attribute is appropriate.

-The first `intel::initiation_interval` declaration sets an II value of 3 for the Intel® PAC with Intel Arria® 10 GX FPGA, and an II value of 5 for the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA).
+The first `intel::initiation_interval` declaration sets an II value of 3 for the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA, and an II value of 5 for the Intel&reg; PAC D5005 (with Intel Stratix&reg; 10 SX FPGA).
 Since the initialization loop has a low trip count compared to the long-running loop, a higher II for the initialization loop is a reasonable tradeoff to allow for a higher overall f<sub>MAX</sub> for the entire kernel.

->**Note:** For Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), the estimated f<sub>MAX</sub> of the long-running loop is not able to reach the default targeted f<sub>MAX</sub> of 480MHz while maintaining an II of 1.
+>**Note:** For Intel&reg; PAC D5005 (with Intel Stratix&reg; 10 SX FPGA), the estimated f<sub>MAX</sub> of the long-running loop is not able to reach the default targeted f<sub>MAX</sub> of 480MHz while maintaining an II of 1.
 This is due to the nature of the feedback path that exists in the long running loop.
 Setting the II of the initialization loop to 5 ensures that the initialization loop is not the bottleneck when finding the maximum operating frequency.

 The second `intel::initiation_interval` declaration sets an II of 1 for the long-running loop.
 Since we might not want to compromise the II of 1 achieved for this loop while performing optimizations on other parts of the kernel; by declaring that the loop should have an II of 1, the compiler will produce an error if it cannot schedule this loop with that II, implying that the other optimization will have a negative performance impact on this loop.
 This makes it easier to find the cause of any throughput drops in larger designs.

+### Additional Documentation
+- [Explore SYCL* Through Intel&reg; FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
+- [FPGA Optimization Guide for Intel&reg; oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel&reg; oneAPI Toolkits.
+- [Intel&reg; oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel&reg; oneAPI Toolkits.

 ## Key Concepts

-* The f<sub>MAX</sub>-II tradeoff
+* The f<sub>MAX</sub>-II tradeoff.
-* Default behaviour of the compiler when scheduling loops
+* Default behavior of the compiler when scheduling loops.
-* How to use `intel::initiation_interval`  to set the II for a loop
+* How to use `intel::initiation_interval`  to set the II for a loop.
-* Scenarios in which `intel::initiation_interval` can be helpful in optimizing kernel performance
+* Scenarios in which `intel::initiation_interval` can be helpful in optimizing kernel performance.

-## License

-This code sample is licensed under MIT license.

 ## Building the `loop_initiation_interval` Tutorial